 The 1995 Prime Minister’s Honours Advisory Committee recommended the discontinuance of British awards for acts of gallantry and bravery until then conferred on New Zealanders in times of war and peace and the institution of a series of distinctive New Zealand awards.
 The committee proposed that the Victoria Cross (VC) should remain New Zealand's highest award for acts of gallantry in war and war-like operations but should be constituted under a New Zealand Royal Warrant.
 The committee also recommended that the premier award for acts of bravery should be a new New Zealand Cross (NZC).

-In 1999 The Queen formally instituted the new range of gallantry and bravery awards.
+In 1999 Queen Elizabeth II formally instituted the new range of gallantry and bravery awards.
 There are two categories each with four levels.